Emerald city

 – Sign a registration form (for contact tracing) and waiver upon entry.
 If you have attended a dance elsewhere, you’ll still need register at this dance as well.

-– Bring a well-fitting mask with no exhaust vent.
+– Bring and wear a well-fitting mask with no exhaust vent.

 We also recommend that you keep up-to-date with vaccinations.
-We may reinstate mask & vaccination requirements at a later date, if COVID conditions change.
+We may reinstate vaccination requirements at a later date, if COVID conditions change or we receive more reports of illness within the community.
 As always, we suggest you check Public Health – Seattle & King County for more information about COVID.
 For information about community-level transmission in King County, check here.
 For information about COVID practices and cases from earlier dances, check here.

 Admission prices (cash, check or Venmo only):